stuycs-gh-classrooms/nxtm-p00-pd10-gulf-of-canada/README.md

 ### Simulation 3: Drag
 Describe what your drag simulation will look like.
 Explain how it will be setup, and how it should behave while running.

 An orb will be dropped and gravity will pull it down.
-There will be a white and blue area of the screen, the blue area activates the drag and thus should slow the orb down.
+There will be a white, red and blue area of the screen, the red area activates minimal drag, and the blue area activates substantial drag and thus should slow the orb down.

 ---